Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 The chrome-plated housing of the Brita Basic faucet-mount water filter.

-Filter Block (50%)
+Filter Piece (50%)

-Responsible for filtering harmful chemicals and contaminants out of the water, the filter block is the most important part of any faucet-mount filter.
+Responsible for filtering harmful chemicals and contaminants out of the water, the filter piece is the most important part of any faucet-mount filter.
 As a result, it’s the component with the largest score weighting in the design assessment (50%).

 Besides assessing how well the filter is constructed, we’ll also look into the filtration materials and longevity of the filter.